David Davis Mansion

 Set in a residential neighborhood on Bloomington's near-south-side, the three-story yellow brick mansion comprises 36 rooms in an Italianate villa style.

-The mansion's lot includes an 1872 wood house, a barn and stable, privies, a foaling shed, carriage barn, and a flower and ornamental cutting garden.
-"Sarah's Garden", the Victorian cut flower garden, with original heirloom roses and perennials began restoration in 2001.
+The mansion's lot includes an 1872 wood house, a barn and stable, privies, a foaling shed, carriage barn, and a flower and ornamental cutting garden."Sarah's Garden", the Victorian cut flower garden, with original heirloom roses and perennials began restoration in 2001.

 History

 Clover Lawn was built between 1870 and 1872 and is where Justice Davis lived until his death in 1886.
-Davis commissioned French-born architect Alfred H. Piquenard to design the mansion, which combines Italianate and Second Empire architectural features and is a model of mid-Victorian style and taste.
+Davis commissioned French-born architect Alfred H. Piquenard to design the mansion, which combines Italianate and Second Empire architectural features and is a model of Gilded Age style and taste.
 Piquenard was a prominent Midwest architect who designed the State Capitol in Springfield.
 The home was meant as a residence for Davis' wife, Sarah.
-David Davis himself spent most of his time there after his retirement from the U.S. Senate in 1883.
-The house remained in the Davis family until 1960, when it was donated to the state of Illinois, which operates it as a state historic site.
+David spent most of his time there after retiring from the U.S. Senate in 1883.
+The house remained with the Davis family until 1960, when it was donated to the state of Illinois, which operates it as a state historic site.